karendolan/paella-opencast/README.md

 - Run `npm install`.
 - Run `npm install -g grunt-cli` or `sudo npm install -g grunt-cli` if you cannot write to your global node_modules directory.

 You need to run `grunt` to build everything.
-Matterhorn's maven process runs this Gruntfile, too. `server.debug` is the default target because we do not currently minify for production.
+Matterhorn's Maven (`mvn` ) process runs this Gruntfile via settings in `pom.xml`, too. `server.debug` is the default target because we do not currently minify for production.

 Among other things, it: